s4muel/commit-template/README.md

 After installing this template the previoulsy lousy-written commit messages will (from now on out) be replaced with __detailed__, __descriptive__ and __*Well formatted*__ commit messages.

-Never let anyone make you read horrible commit messages ever agian!
+Never let anyone make you read horrible commit messages ever again!

 ![Example using Vim](https://i.imgur.com/u5N34aP.png)